Daytona

 How to Pronounce Daytona

 Our model has identified 2 different pronunciations for the name Daytona.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 81.6% confident that Daytona is pronounced as day-TOH-nuh.
-The next most likely pronunciation is DAY-toh-nuh, at 18.4% confidence.
+Our model is 81.6% confident that Daytona is pronounced as day-TOH-nuh, which has 3 syllables.
+The next most likely pronunciation is DAY-toh-nuh, at 18.4% confidence, with 3 syllables.

 day-TOH-nuh (3 syllables)